ffont/push2-python/README.md

 All pads support RGB colors, and some buttons do as well.
 However, some buttons only support black and white.
 Checkout the MIDI mapping diagram in the
 [Push 2 MIDI and Display Interface Manual](https://github.com/Ableton/push-interface/blob/master/doc/AbletonPush2MIDIDisplayInterface.asc#23-midi-mapping) to see which buttons support RGB and which ones only support black and white.
 In both cases colors are set using the same method, but the list of available colors for black and white buttons is restricted.

 For a list of avilable RGB colors check the keys of the `RGB_COLORS` dictionary in [push2_python/constants.py](https://github.com/ffont/push2-python/blob/master/push2_python/constants.py).
 Similarly, black and white available colors are defined in the `BLACK_WHITE_COLORS` dictionary in the same file.
-You can list them in code like this:
+You can also list available colors in code like this:

 ```python
 print(list(push2_python.constants.RGB_COLORS.keys()))